ruuda/blog/posts/build-system-insights.md

 If a change to an input of a target requires rebuilding the entire target, then making targets smaller reduces the scope of that rebuild.
-Targets that do not depend on eachother can be built in parallel, therefore finer targets generally mean more parallelism.
+Targets that do not depend on eachother can be built in parallel, therefore finer targets can unlock more parallelism.
 Furthermore,
 a target must wait for all of its dependencies to be built completely before the target can be built.
-If the target uses only a small part of a dependency, then the unused parts unnecessarily prolong the critical path.
+If the target uses only a small part of a dependency, then building the unused parts unnecessarily prolongs the critical path.
 Given enough CPU cores,
 fine-grained targets can build significantly faster than coarse targets.